a-lone-walker/ESP32_OTA_using_WebServer/README.md

 ### Step 1

-Upload the OTA firmware using a USB cable.
+Upload the Web OTA firmware using a USB cable.

 ---